npetty/spark-log-processing/README.md

 This command will start the container and drop you in a bash shell in the /project directory.

 4. Build the code
     * From the shell in the container, cd into the code directory and build with maven.
+With this option, you must build the code because I did not check in the jar file to github.

 ```dtd
 cd project_code